F.O.G (FATS, OILS, and GREASE)

-The mechanism in the picture is an ARV.
-The Force Main system has these at all of the high points of the pipeline.
-Valves are designed to release air pockets out of the line, so the pumps and piping will convey the liquids more effectively.
+Air release valves at the high points of the pipeline are designed to release air pockets out of the line.
+This helps pumps and piping move the liquids more effectively.

-- It quits letting air out of the force main, which means the pumps have to work harder and longer to convey the sewage.
+- The valve cannot let air out of the line.
+The pumps have to work harder and longer.

-- It lets water (sewage) bypass into a carbon canister which is only meant to be dry.
+- It lets sewage into a carbon canister which should always be dry.